German train drivers strike again as pay dispute escalates

-The stoppage by the drivers’ union GDL, which is in dispute with state-owned rail operator Deutsche Bahn [DBN.UL] over pay, meant two thirds of regional train services were canceled as well as many commuter trains, Deutsche Bahn said.
+The stoppage by the drivers’ union GDL, which is in dispute with state-owned rail operator Deutsche Bahn over pay, meant two thirds of regional train services were cancelled as well as many commuter trains, Deutsche Bahn said.

-In a separate German transport dispute, pilots at national airline Lufthansa’s low-cost unit Germanwings said they would stage a 12-hour strike from noon on Thursday, with 100 mostly domestic flights canceled.
+In a separate German transport dispute, pilots at national airline Lufthansa’s low-cost unit Germanwings said they would stage a 12-hour strike from noon on Thursday, with 100 mostly domestic flights cancelled.

 The railway strike started at 1200 GMT on Wednesday and was due to run until 0200 GMT on Thursday.